 How to Remove a Company Secretary in Malaysia

-If a Company Secretary decides to resign, he/she will have to follow the procedure as stated below.
+If a Company Secretary decides to resign, they will have to follow the procedure as stated below.

 Disqualifying a Company Secretary